← Back to Articles

 In Bulgaria, certain professionals can register as individual freelancers (свободна професия — "liberal profession") without forming a company.
 This status allows you to issue invoices and earn income directly as an individual, with a simplified tax calculation based on a statutory recognized expense deduction.

-This is a common structure for IT consultants, designers, translators, lawyers, accountants, engineers, and other independent professionals working with clients — typically abroad.
+This is a common structure for IT consultants, designers, translators, accountants, engineers, and other independent professionals working with clients.
+The statutory expense percentage depends on the kind of income, however; for example, lawyers are in the special 40% category rather than the ordinary 25% free-profession category.

 Rates at a glance (2026)